nirtamir2/talks/2025-06-25/src/slides.md

   1000,
 );

-const renderer = new THREE.WebGLRenderer({ antialias: true });
-renderer.setSize(window.innerWidth, window.innerHeight);

-document.body.append(renderer.domElement);

 const geometry = new THREE.BoxGeometry(1, 1, 1);
 const material = new THREE.MeshBasicMaterial({ color: "#433F81" });
 const cube = new THREE.Mesh(geometry, material);

 scene.add(cube);

-function render() {
-  requestAnimationFrame(render);
-  cube.rotation.y += 0.01;
 renderer.render(scene, camera);
-}

-render();
 ```

 <!--
-So let's see how Three.js code looks like.
+So let's see what vanilla Three.js code looks like.
-We create a WebGLRenderer, which set a canvas and we append it to the dom.
+First, we create a WebGLRenderer - this creates a canvas element and handles all the low-level WebGL rendering.
+Then we create a Scene - think of it as a container for everything in our 3D world.
+We add a PerspectiveCamera to define our viewpoint.
-Then we create a scene with a camera and then we create a mesh with Box geometry and normal material
+Finally, we create a mesh by combining a BoxGeometry with a MeshBasicMaterial.
+Notice how verbose this is - we'll see how R3F simplifies this in a moment.
 -->

 ---